Delici0u-s/cmd-Scripts/README.md

     >       * defines the output name.
     >       * can be Path too
     >   * ``` -w ```
-    >       * Adds the -Wall -Wextra flags to the compilation
+    >       * removes the -Wall -Wextra flags to the compilation